Affiliate links on Android Authority may earn us a commission. Learn more.

 What we don't like

 Google’s first foray into smart doorbells started with the Nest Hello in 2018.
-Unfortunately, that doorbell had a small audience due to its high price and huge limitation of only working with existing wired doorbell systems.
+Unfortunately that product had a small audience, mainly due to its high price and huge limitation of only working with existing wired doorbell systems.
 This year, though, the company is finally offering a totally wireless solution with the Google Nest Doorbell.

 Without a doubt, the Nest Doorbell is the smart home entry device Google fans have been waiting for.
-However, this is a product people have wanted since even before the Nest Hello launched over three years ago.
-How many of those folks have already jumped ship to one of the many competitors out there that have offered truly wireless doorbell solutions for years?
+However, this is a product people wanted even before the Nest Hello launched over three years ago.
+How many of those folks have already jumped ship to one of the many competitors out there that have offered wireless doorbells for years?

 Regardless, in this Google Nest Doorbell review, we’re going to tell you what you can expect from this highly-anticipated product.

 Update, July 2022: We’ve updated this review by adding an FAQ section that answers the most asked questions about the device, and much more.

 Update, April 2023: We’ve noted Google’s later addition of Amazon Alexa support, and the addition of a 2nd gen Wired model.